ogatech4real/HomeCareAI/README.md

 # CarePal Health Companion

-Your intelligent, caring health partner designed to make wellness simple, accessible, and personal.
+Your intelligent, caring health partner is designed to make wellness simple, accessible, and personal.

 ---